Brewer leads Western Michigan against South Dakota after 26-point outing - WTOP News

 Vermillion, South Dakota; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Western Michigan plays South Dakota after Jayden Brewer scored 26 points in Western Michigan’s 83-71 victory against the Purdue Fort Wayne Mastodons.
+BOTTOM LINE: Western Michigan visits South Dakota after Jayden Brewer scored 26 points in Western Michigan’s 83-71 victory against the Purdue Fort Wayne Mastodons.

-South Dakota finished 14-2 at home last season while going 19-14 overall.
-The Coyotes averaged 85.2 points per game while allowing opponents to score 83.7 last season.
+South Dakota went 19-14 overall a season ago while going 14-2 at home.
+The Coyotes averaged 85.2 points per game last season, 20.0 on free throws and 23.7 from deep.

-Western Michigan finished 12-20 overall with a 6-10 record on the road last season.
-The Broncos allowed opponents to score 76.0 points per game and shot 46.7% from the field last season.
+Western Michigan finished 6-10 on the road and 12-20 overall last season.
+The Broncos averaged 12.4 assists per game on 26.6 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.